merv1n34k/samples/README.md

 As this notebook contains Cyrillic's letters, PDF file was compiled manually for proper letters render.
 To create a PDF file yourself, `lualatex` is required.

-Steps to reproduce:
+Steps to reproduce (first 2 step are optional):

-1. Export Latex document from `sample.ipynb` with Jupyter lab. (optional)
+1. Export notebook to LaTeX document with Jupyter lab --> unzip archive. (optional)
 2. In exported `sample.tex` file add the following line after documentclass tag (optional):
 ```latex
 \usepackage{header.tex}